Thread: NCP¶

 For more detailed information about the vendor hooks feature and host device configuration, see Vendor hooks.
 For information about how to enable the vendor hook feature for this sample, see Activating vendor hook feature.

-Logging extension
+Logging extension¶

-This sample by default uses Spinel logging backend, which allows sending log messages to the host device using the Spinel protocol.
 This feature is very useful, because it does not require having separate interfaces to communicate with NCP through the Spinel protocol and collect log messages.
-Moreover, selecting the Spinel logging backend (by setting CONFIG_LOG_BACKEND_SPINEL) does not exclude using another backend like UART or RTT at the same time.

-By default, the log levels for all modules are set to critical to not engage the microprocessor in unnecessary activities.
 To make the solution flexible, you can change independently the log levels for your modules, for the whole Zephyr system, and for OpenThread.
-Use the overlay-logging.conf overlay file as reference for this purpose.

-FEM support
+FEM support¶

 Note